keptn/keptn.github.io/content/docs/concepts/architecture/index.md

   and point to the existing Outsystems cluster.

-* The configuration of the Keptn execution plane configures the Keptn distributor to to communicate with the existing Outsystems NATS server within the cluster.
+* The configuration of the Keptn execution plane configures the Keptn distributor to communicate with the existing Outsystems NATS server within the cluster.
   This can be done by setting the distributor's `PUBSUB_URL` environment variable.

 * Update the Keptn helm chart deployment template for each of the services without a distributor